 NINR supports several career development awards funded through the K01, K23, K24, and K99 mechanisms.

 NINR participates in the NIH Pathway to Independence (PI) Award, which offers another excellent opportunity for highly promising, postdoctoral research scientists.
 This award uses the combination K99/R00 funding mechanism and is designed to facilitate receipt of an R01 award earlier in an investigator's research career.
 The PI Award provides up to 5 years of support consisting of 2 phases: 1-2 years of mentored support, followed by up to 3 years of independent support for career transition, contingent on securing an independent research position.
-Topics NINR has funded range from improving cognitive impairment in older adults with heart failure to discovering biomarkers of pulmonary infection in the critically ill, to understanding access to hospice care.
-Award recipients will be expected to compete successfully for independent R01 support from NIH during the career transition period.
+Previously funded NINR topics range from interventions to improve cognitive impairment in older adults with heart failure; discovering biomarkers of pulmonary infection in the critically ill, to understanding access to hospice care.
+Award recipients are expected to compete successfully for independent R01 support from NIH during the career transition period.